Playing the game on your birthday. The villager who is closest to you may come visit and give you a birthday gift.

 In New Leaf, if you help Gulliver get to Spain, he will send you a letter calling you his best friend.

 Also in New Leaf, reuniting with your moved out villagers on Main Street, even if only for a little while.

 It's a short moment, but it always feels rewarding to catch fleas off your neighbors and hear their heartfelt thanks afterwards.

 Toy Day is very cheerful and heartwarming holiday all around—Jingle wants to make things more exciting for your villagers and enlists the help of your player character dressed as Santa to deliver the presents.
-And it's just so darn sweet to see how overjoyed your villagers are to meet "Santa", with even the Grumpy Villagers acting like children, especially when you give them the right present they asked for.
+And it's just so darn sweet to see how overjoyed your villagers are to meet "Santa", with even the Cranky villagers acting like children, especially when you give them the right present they asked for.
 Another thing that adds to the heartwarming factor is when your villagers will wave goodbye to you after you give them a gift and leave their house, because what makes it different from usual is that they think they're waving goodbye to Santa.

 Even the fortune cookies in New Leaf get their share of heartwarming moments.
 Fortune number 36 is one of the very best:

 On Valentine's Day in New Leaf, the game starts out with Isabelle asking the player if he or she got something for "a special someone".
-Isabelle then says she made some sweets but she "won't say who thier for".
+Isabelle then says she made some sweets but she "won't say who they're for".
 Then when you start up your save file, a letter from Isabelle arives in your mailbox with a chocolate cake attached.
 So really, the sweets were for the player all along.

 Dr. Shrunk: A chocolate cake?
 I love these so much!

 Speaking of Shrunk, you can talk to him at the coffee shop and he says something along the lines of "Because of you letting me open my club, my family's been better.
 Every day, we say thanks to you and Isabelle at the breakfast table.".